cliffordstevenson/weatherapp/README.md

 ### User Story
 ```
-AS a user,
+AS someone who interacts with the climate everyday
-I WANT to look up a location and see the current weather conditions
+I WANT to see current weather conditions
-SO THAT I can better prepare for vacation or travel by packing a raincoat or jacket during inclement weather
+SO THAT I can dress and plan my week accordingly
 ```

 ## Table of Contents